mpipet/styx/README.md

 - **Ease of integration and language compatibility**: produce and consume streams in a few lines of code from any language equipped with a HTTP or Websockets client.
 Producing and consuming can be as simple as a GET or a POST request.
 Produce and consume in batches if needed.
 GET supports long polling.
 - **Ease of operation**: single binary and no dependencies to manage, full REST API, CLI, simple TOML configuration, out-of-the box Prometheus and Statsd monitoring, simple backup and restore, multiple retention options, runs well in docker.
 - **Data safety**: records are immutable, atomic, durable, and fsynced to permanent storage before being acked.
 Styx detects data corruption at the record level in case of storage failure.
 - **Performance**: very fast binary protocol available as an HTTP upgrade when performance is critical.
 Millions of events per second on a single node, GB/s thoughput, low latency.
-Thousands of concurrent producers and consumers.
+Scales to thousands of concurrent producers and consumers.

 ## Install